Bikatr7/Kudasai/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **GUI**<a name="gui"></a>

-GUI.py is a GUI Interface for Kudasai, it also provides visuals for Kaiseki and Kijiku
+GUI.py is a GUI Interface for Kudasai, it also provides visuals for Kaiseki and Kijiku.

 Please note that the GUI can appear unresponsive while translating or preprocessing, this is normal.

-Also note that settings cannot be modified in the gui, you must modify them using the command line.
+A console also launches with the gui, it is mostly for visuals but you will be required to confirm your settings if you choose to run Kijiku.

 ![Example GUI](https://i.imgur.com/JqIj5bE.png)